alexandergerber/courses-tsa/chapter2.md

 as Yahoo and Google Finance and the FRED (Federal Reserve Bank of St. Louis).

 To import for example DAX data from Yahoo Finance we need to find the symbol Yahoo uses for the DAX.
 You can find the symbol by using a search engine (search e.g. for Yahoo Finance DAX).
+Then we can pass this symbol as a string to `getSymbols(., auto.assign = FALSE, return.class = "ts")`
+(meaning you should replace the dot by the symbol) and assign the result to a variable using `<-`.

 `@instructions`
 - Verify that the Yahoo Finance symbol for the DAX is ^GDAXI.
 - Load the `quantmod` package.
-- Import the DAX data by passing the symbol as a string to `getSymbols(., return.class = "ts")` (meaning you should replace the dot by the symbol).
+- Import the DAX data by passing the symbol as a string to `getSymbols(.,auto.assign = FALSE, return.class = "ts")` and assign the result to the variable `DAX`.
-- Check under which name the imported data was saved using `ls()`.

 `@hint`
 - If you want to pass something as a string you have to use ""